photo by Emily Elyse Wehner

 photo by Maria Shiriaeva Photography

 7. Not Hiring Your Dream Team of Vendors

-We can never say enough about how important your dream team of vendors is to help you pull off your perfect wedding.
+We can never say enough about how important your team of vendors is to help you pull off your perfect wedding.
 (Pssst!
 Did you know that we hand-pick the best wedding vendors from around the world to help you hire the right professionals for your wedding?)
-Your wedding planner will be your source of knowledge for everything from logistics to budget and can be the foundation on which you build your dream team.
-Once you find your ideal planner, ask her/him to recommend vendors they love to work with and evaluate each of them to ensure they are a good fit.
+Your wedding planner will be your source of knowledge for everything and can be the foundation on which you build your dream team.
+Once you find your planner, ask her/him to recommend vendors they love to work with and evaluate each of them to ensure they are a good fit.
 Spend time looking through wedding photographers’ portfolios to find ones that share your same creative vision.
 There are plenty of areas to scrimp on to save money, but your dream team is not one of those areas.

 8. Not Getting Comfortable with Your Photographer Before the Wedding Day

-Your photographer will be the one person you and your spouse will spend every moment of your wedding day with, so it’s vital that you feel totally comfortable with her/her before the wedding day.
+Your photographer will be the one person you and your spouse will spend every moment of your wedding day with, so it’s vital that you feel totally comfortable with her/him before the wedding day.
 There would be nothing worse than feeling awkward the entire day and being disappointed when you get the photos back.
 The easiest way to get comfortable with a photographer is to actually get in front of their camera, and you have the perfect opportunity to do that with an engagement shoot!
 Then, not only will you get gorgeous professional engagement photos, but you’ll have time to figure out each other’s quirks so you’ll get the best possible photos on your wedding day.

 9. Not Hiring Your Photographer for the Entire Day